 Once you’ve made the decision to downsize, it’s time to find a new place to live.
 Look for a space that doesn’t “feel” small.
 One way to accomplish this is by looking for apartments that have an open floor plan, which can make a small living space look larger than it is.

 After you’re done downsizing your house, and you’re ready to make a move, consider renting rather than buying.
-With the Redwood Advantage, you can rent a smaller single-story apartment that’s the perfect size, with an attached garage just like a single-family home.
+With the Redwood Advantage, you can rent a smaller single-story apartment that’s the perfect size, with an attached garage just like a single-story home.
 We have unique open floor plans that complement your lifestyle, making rooms look large and spacious.

 When you find your home at Redwood, you become part of a special neighborhood.
 You’ll be able to take advantage of community events and facilities, take walks through well-maintained green space, and feel at home in your new space.